USS Comstock (LSD-19)

 During the 1960s the Comstock deployed multiple times to the western Pacific to support operations during the Vietnam War.
 She participated in campaigns including the Vietnamese Advisory Campaign, the Vietnamese Counteroffensive phase II, and the Tet Counter Offensive, among others.
 Her actions in Korea and Vietnam earned the ship several medals, including the Armed Forces Expeditionary Medal, the Vietnam Service Medal, the Navy Occupation Service Medal, and the China Service Medal.

 The U.S. Navy decommissioned the Comstock on April 20, 1970, although she was not struck until June 30, 1976.
-Since the ship was still in good shape, she was sold to Taiwan who took possession in 1984.
-She served there as the ROCS Chung Cheng and was decommissioned again in 2012.
-She was then sunk to become an artificial reef in 2105.
+Since the ship was still in good shape, she was sold to Taiwan, which took possession in 1984.
+She served there as the ROCS Chung Cheng and was decommissioned again in 2012 before being sunk to become an artificial reef in 2015.

 Asbestos on the USS Comstock